SaKinLord/doc_processing_pipeline/README.md

 ## ⚠️ Known Limitations

 ### Current Limitations
-*   **LLM Hallucinations:** AI-generated descriptions may occasionally contain plausible but incorrect information
+*   **LLM Hallucinations:** Significantly reduced via verification layers, though AI-generated *descriptions* (summaries) may still occasionally contain minor inaccuracies.
+Field extraction is strictly verified.
 *   **Rotated Text:** Text at angles other than 0/90/180/270 degrees may not be detected correctly
 *   **Handwriting Quality:** TrOCR works best with clear, structured handwriting; highly cursive or messy handwriting may have lower accuracy
 *   **Non-Latin Scripts:** PaddleOCR is configured for Latin scripts; support for Asian languages requires model reconfiguration